Install GitLab Runner on Windows

 I get a PathTooLongException during my builds on Windows

-This is caused by tools like npm which will sometimes generate directory structures with paths more than 260 characters in length.
-There are two possible fixes you can adopt to solve the problem.
+This error is caused by tools like npm which sometimes generate directory structures with paths more than 260 characters in length.
+To solve the problem, adopt one of the following solutions.

-The NTFSSecurity PowerShell module provides a Remove-Item2 method which supports long paths.
-GitLab Runner will detect it if it is available and automatically make use of it.
+The NTFSSecurity PowerShell module provides a “Remove-Item2” method which supports long paths.
+GitLab Runner detects it if it is available and automatically make use of it.

 You need to prepend call to your Batch file line in .gitlab-ci.yml so that it looks like call C:\path\to\test.bat.
 Here is a more complete example: